 -

-The podcast correctly describes the law’s core obligations for developers and deployers of high-risk AI systems.
+The episode correctly explains the core duties for developers and deployers of high-risk AI systems.
 These include:

 -